Yet Soo War Way Lee: Advocacy

 Way Lee was a leader of the South Australian Chinese community, actively participating in community events, including hosting Chinese New Year dinners and providing support for disaster relief efforts in China.
 He advocated for the rights of Chinese residents of Australia, focusing on education, living conditions, and opposing opium trafficking.

-He and Hu Ting authored at least one letter to the Editor during the height of the Anti-Chinese immigration debates in South Australia in the 1880s and advocated to remove laws or rules that limited the ability of Chinese individuals to travel freely between the colonies.
+He and Hu Ting authored at least one letter to the editor during the height of the anti-Chinese immigration debates in South Australia in the 1880s, and advocated to remove laws or rules that limited the ability of Chinese individuals to travel freely between the colonies.

-In connection with the Jubilee Exhibition of 1887, Chinese Commissioners visited Adelaide and appointed Way Lee, along with three others including Quong Wing from Melbourne and Quong Tart from Sydney, to deliver a memorial from the Chinese community in Australia to the Beijing Government.
-During the presentation of this document, Way Lee was honored with the rank of Fourth Mandarin.
+In connection with the Jubilee Exhibition of 1887, Chinese Commissioners Wong Yung Ho (Wang Ronghe) and U Taing (Yu Quiong) visited Adelaide and appointed Way Lee, along with three others, including Quong Wing from Melbourne and Mei Quong Tart from Sydney, to deliver a memorial from the Chinese community in Australia to the Beijing Government.
+During the presentation of this document, Way Lee was honoured with the rank of Mandarin of the fourth degree.

+Personal life

+Way Lee became a naturalised citizen of the colony of South Australia in 1882 and also joined the United Tradesmen's Masonic Lodge.
+He had also converted to Presbyterianism.

+In 1889, Way Lee married Margaret Ann McDonald.
+They had three children.

+Death and legacy

-In 1909, Way Lee was appointed Chinese Vice-Consul for South Australia but died before taking up the post.
-He is buried in West Terrace Cemetery, where thousands reportedly attended his funeral, including the South Australian Chief Justice, Sir Samuel Way, represented by his associate, Mr. W. L. Stuart.
+In 1909, he was appointed Chinese Vice-Consul for South Australia but died before taking up the post, on 21 August 1909, in Adelaide.
+His cause of death was chronic nephritis and amyloid disease.

+He is buried in West Terrace Cemetery, where thousands reportedly attended his funeral, including the South Australian Chief Justice, Sir Samuel Way, represented by his associate, W. L. Stuart.

+The Way Lee Building, part of the University of South Australia on North Terrace, Adelaide, was named after him.